 Coconuts are nature's little miracle.

 Each year, the Earth gives us more than 20 billion of them to use as we please.
 Most of the time, the inner portion of the nut is made into food, medical and cosmetic products.
-The outer husk is considered waste and discarded; only to be transported to sit and rot in a landfill.
+The outer husk is considered waste and discarded, only to be transported to a landfill where it sits and rots.
 Turns out that coconut husks blended with recycled Repreve polyester are a perfect material to make boardshorts out of.
 Thanks to a material called Cocotex®, the overlooked “waste” is turned into an activated carbon fabric.
 And the properties of this fabric are everything you could ever wish for in a pair of trunks.